HumanBrainProject/hbp-spatial-backend/README.rst

 Note here that we have used an extra option (--interp nearest).
 It is an option that has been passed further to AimsApplyTransform.
 It is only necessary because the file used is a file of labels (namely, the labels of the parcellation), thus the default linear interpolation is not correct.
 But, in the usual case, we will not add this option.

-We now represent the left-brain parcellation together tith the big brain template (using Anatomist):
+We now represent the left-brain parcellation together with the big brain template (using Anatomist):

 .. image:: image/julich-brain-l-in-bigbrain.png
    :width: 50%